 At Ridgetop Dental our dental team considers all potential health conditions that could impact your dental health as part of our comprehensive approach to dentistry.
 Sleep apnea is a medical condition that is interlinked with a patient’s oral wellness and occlusal system.
-Dentists Dr. Datta, Dr. Shaw, and Dr. Sensenbrenner provide treatment for sleep apnea.
+Dentists Dr. Datta, Dr. Hart, and Dr. Sensenbrenner provide treatment for sleep apnea.

 Our dentists screen for the oral signs of sleep apnea during routine dental care visits and discuss common risk factors with patients who have concerns about their overall health and lifestyle habits or medical conditions.
 Although anyone can develop sleep apnea, there are certain key risk factors that everyone should be aware of and discuss with our dentists or a physician.
 These can include: